Antari-yan/Introduction-Container/README.md

 > Host ports can't be used twice at the same time.
 > In Linux you can check all used host ports with: `ss -tulpn`

+> [!IMPORTANT]
+> Podman is using `nftables` for NAT, should it not be installed, it is possible to switch to `iptables`,
+> by adding the following to `/etc/containers/containers.conf`:
+> ```ini
+> [network]
+> firewall_driver="iptables"
+> ```

+> [!IMPORTANT]
+> If the IP Address Range of the container runtime overlapps with e.g. the company IP Address Range,
+> it is possible to encounter unexpected networking issues.
+> Therefore sometimes it is needed to overwrite the default IP Address Pool.
+> For docker this can be done in the [daemon configuration](https://docs.docker.com/reference/cli/dockerd/#daemon-configuration-file).
+> For podman it can be defined in [/etc/cni/net.d/](https://github.com/containers/common/blob/main/docs/containers.conf.5.md#network-table)

 Docker and Podman provide different networking modes that determine how containers communicate with each other and with the outside world.
 With `--network host` the network of the host system is used directly and with `--network none` networking can be completely disabled, but both of these options are rarely used.
 Additionally container can be in multiple networks.